TouchDesigner/TouchEngine-Windows/README.md

 Some functions accept or return several types of TEObject.
 Use `TEGetType()` to check the type of a TEObject returned from such functions, then cast the value to the actual type.

-For C++ code, you may wish to use the `TouchObject` class in the example project, which wraps TEObjects and takes care of retain and release.
+For C++ code, you may wish to use the `TouchObject` class in TouchEngine/TouchObject.h, which wraps TEObjects and takes care of retain and release.
 See TouchObject.h for documentation.

 Links